FBI Background Check Apostille in NY: What Usually Goes Wrong

 Can I get expedited apostille service?

 Yes!
 NY Department of State offers same-day walk-in service.
-U.S. Department of State has 7-day walk-in drop-off/pick-up service.
+U.S. Department of State accepts in-person submissions by appointment and publishes the latest service timelines on travel.state.gov.

 Michael Chen